Houston vs. Auburn: Odds, spread, over/under - NCAA Tournament Second Round

 Houston vs. Auburn Odds, Spread, Over/Under

-Take a look at the odds, spread and over/under for this matchup posted on several sportsbooks.
+See the odds, spread and over/under for this matchup at individual sportsbooks.

 |Favorite